securesecrets/stkd-SCRT_Constitution/Constitution.md

 When stkd-SCRT are redeemed, they are burned in return for the originally deposited SCRT and respective accumulated staking rewards after a 21 day unbonding period.
 When stkd-SCRT is minted or burned, a fee goes directly to the ShadeDAO — creating a revenue stream for SHD holders.

 ## Validator Set
 The stkd-SCRT contract automatically stakes the SCRT that users deposit when minting stkd-SCRT.
-This staked amount is divided between a set of validators at specific wights as programmed into the contract.
+This staked amount is divided between a set of validators at specific weights as programmed into the contract.
 This validator set and/or weights can be modified by the administrator of the contract.

 ## Contract Administrator
 At the launch of stkd-SCRT, the contract will be administered by a multi-sig wallet controlled by core developers of Shade Protocol.
 Once Shade Protocol has completed the development of its governance module, the control of the stkd-SCRT contract will be handed over to the ShadeDAO to be run by the Shade community.